Biophilic Design

 wooden bookshelf with house plants

-Starting with views – if you are lucky enough to be living in a rural location or have a home with garden views, using minimally framed or frameless glazing systems forges a stronger connection with the outdoor environment.
+Should you be lucky enough to live in a rural location, or have a home with garden views forging a strong connection with the outdoor environment through minimally framed glazing.
 Oversized glazing brings with it an abundance of benefits, including strengthening the connection to garden spaces.
 Using slim framed sliding doors from IQ Glass gives you a flush threshold, for seamless travel between the two environments.

 Highly glazed homes create brightly lit spaces and boast uninterrupted views that are perfect for productivity.
 If dedicated wellness spaces are created within a home, these will always be highly glazed areas, often with floor to ceiling glass, for an indoor-outdoor style of living.